lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 * *GetSubscriptionApproversForProduct* - Get an array of subscription approvers for a Product object
 * *GetSubscriptionFromSelfLink* - Get the Subscription from Subscription selfLink
 * *isConsumerOrgSubscriptionRequestFromWH* - Checks if a subscription webhook corresponds to a consumer or platform organization subscription request

+## Future Ideas

+* Get API Specs (for single API or group of APIs)
+* Attach Documentation to Product
+* Attach Plan to Product
+* Create an Asset from a list of Resources